List of feminist rhetoricians: Sarah Grimke

-(1792–1873) Grimke was the southern born daughter of a planter.
-She was self-educated, and became an attorney and a judge in South Carolina, USA.
+(1792–1873) Sarah Grimke was the southern born daughter of a planter.
+She was self-educated, and became an attorney and a judge in South Carolina, US.
 Her belief in education brought her to teach her personal slave how to read, contrary to the laws of the time.
 After becoming a Quaker, she fought for women's rights and against slavery.